 - Make sure that Google can access your content

-- Submit new content for crawling and remove content you don’t want shown in search results
+- Submit new content for crawling and remove content you don’t want to be shown in search results

-- Create and monitor content that delivers visually engaging search results
+- Create and monitor the content that delivers visually engaging search results

 - Maintain your site with minimal disruption to search performance

 - Monitor and resolve malware or spam issues so your site stays clean

 - Discover how Google Search—and the world—see your site

 - Which queries caused your site to appear in search results?

 - Did some queries result in more traffic to your site than others?

 - Are your product prices, company contact info, or events highlighted in rich search results?